ReBarrington/DjangoTutorial/README.md

         - `user.post_set.all()`: get QuerySet for posts by user
         - `user.post_set.create(title='Blog 3', content='Third Post Content!')`: create new post and authomatically save to database
         - `Post.objects.all()`

+    ### Viewing the new Post DB in Admin Page:
+        - `admin.py` in blog directory
+        - Register model:
+            - import model: `from .models import Post`
+            - `admin.site.register(Post)`
+        - Now within admin page, you can update/delete